top of page

 Here's the good news: You can support your gums in some pretty simple ways:

-Ask better questions.
-Receding gums might be a symptom of something deeper.
+• Ask better questions.
+Receding gums may be a symptom of a deeper issue.
 Let’s look at the big picture instead of just swapping toothpaste.

 -Khristina Maureen